 You can also incur a capital gain or loss when you sell an NFT for cryptocurrency.
 If you sell it for more than the amount you acquired, you would have gained a capital gain, and the implications surrounding the capital gain tax as mentioned above will affect you too.
 The same goes for selling it for less than what you got it for.

 Swapping One NFT For Another

 This also counts as a taxable situation.
 So if you make a swap that gives you a profit, you are liable to pay capital gain tax.
-But if you made a loss, you are eligible for the capital loss deduction in your tax liabilities.
+However, if you suffered a loss, you are eligible for a capital loss deduction against your tax liabilities.

 What Tools Can Help Me With NFT Taxes?